Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Over/Under Insights

-- Louisville has combined with its opponents to score more than 60.5 points in three of nine games this season.
+- Louisville and its opponents have combined to put up more than 60.5 points in three of nine games this season.

 - These two squads surrender a combined 61.8 points per game, 1.3 more than this contest's over/under.